Advising and Support

 3) Meeting with a Student Advisor.

-Meeting with a Student Advisor is as simple as visiting Undergraduate Student Services on one of our drop-in advising days (Tuesdays and Wednesdays from 9:00 am to 2:30 pm).
-Drop-in advising days operate on a first-come, first-serve basis which means that you may have to wait to see a Student Advisor.
+Meeting with a Student Advisor is as simple as visiting Undergraduate Student Services on one of our drop-in advising days (For current drop-in schedule and availability please check the Contact tab under Student Advisors).
+Drop-in advising operates on a first-come, first-serve basis which means that you may have to wait to see a Student Advisor.
 Before coming into Undergraduate Student Services, please review the information below so you know what to expect when meeting with a Student Advisor.

 During an appointment Student Advisors can: